-Context and grob properties can be changed with \set and \override commands, as described in Section 5.3 [Modifying properties], page 693.
+Context and grob properties can be changed with \set and \override commands, see Section 5.3 [Modifying properties], page 704.
 These commands create music events, making the changes take effect at the point in time the music is being processed.